Inside FutureX / September 30, 2019

 Our team will be looking to grow again in the new year – follow us on Twitter to be the first to know when we open applications.

 Even in markets dominated by legacy brands, new businesses are coming in to shake things up.
 Take a look at Brewgooder, founded by Alan Mahon, who spoke at Startup Summit 2018.
-Brewgooder is a beer brand that uses all the profits from their clean water lager (brewed by BrewDog) to bring clean water to people in less privileged companies.
+Brewgooder is a beer brand that uses all the profits from their clean water lager (brewed by BrewDog) to bring clean water to people in less privileged countries.
 Since being founded in 2016, they’ve brought drinking water to over 33,000 people.

 In the face of adversity, entrepreneurship is thriving